DominikSzewczyk224180/dominikszewczyk.github.io/_posts/2025-06-27-De_Rooy_Transport_Internship.md

 ## 💡 Project Summary
 Collaborating with De Rooy Transport, I designed a predictive system to address the challenge of unexpected pickups, which account for over 82% of daily assignments.
 The system uses a multi-model machine learning pipeline to forecast pickup details with high accuracy, integrating seamlessly with PTV route planning software.
 A Streamlit dashboard enables planners to upload data, analyze trends, evaluate models, and generate forecasts, achieving significant savings in distance, costs, and CO2 emissions.

-## 🖼️ Image Inpainting & Semantic Segmentation
+## 📊 Predictive Modeling & Pipeline

 Pickup Occurrence Prediction: Developed a Keras Sequential model to predict pickup occurrences across 5km × 5km grid cells in the Netherlands, achieving 90.2% accuracy, 88.9% precision, and 86.5% F1-score.
 Exact Location Prediction: Utilized a RandomForestClassifier to predict precise pickup locations within grid cells, achieving a mean distance error of 18 meters and 100% of predictions within 1 km.